Adiaslow/ParalISI/README.md

 ## Acknowledgments

-This project is a modern Python implementation of the ISI analysis protocol developed by Juavinett et al. We thank the authors of the original protocol for their foundational work in automated visual area identification.
+This project was developed in the Kim Laboratory at UC Santa Cruz, which investigates the organizational logic of long-distance cortical circuits and molecular mechanisms of their development.
+We thank the authors of the original protocol for their foundational work in automated visual area identification.
+For detailed acknowledgments, see [ACKNOWLEDGMENTS.md](ACKNOWLEDGMENTS.md).